 Cooperation with MGIMO-Tashkent and launch of ICF scholarship programmes (Uzbekistan)

 Building on our long-term cooperation with MGIMO, in 2021 ICF signed the memorandum of cooperation with MGIMO-Tashkent, the first international branch of MGIMO.

-As a result, ICF funded the purchase of technical equipment and transport for the newly established branch and launched its scholarship programme.
+As a result, ICF funded the purchase of technical equipment and transport for the newly established branch and launched its first scholarship programme.

-The programme is open for applicants from Uzbekistan bearing an ‘excellent’ or ‘good’ certificate of secondary education, winners of scientific, creative and sports competitions on the national or international level, activists and community leaders, and applicants with special needs and children without parental care.
+The ICF scholarship programme is open for applicants from Uzbekistan bearing an ‘excellent’ or ‘good’ certificate of secondary education, winners of scientific, creative and sports competitions on the national or international level, activists and community leaders, and applicants with special needs and children without parental care.